Our impact

 Learn more about the impact we have on the communities most in need

-Every year, we distribute millions of pounds to advice organisations working in communities where legal help is hardest to reach.
-We’ve taken some figures from our recent activity, which we update on a six monthly basis.
+Every year, we manage millions of pounds of funding to advice organisations working in communities where legal help is hardest to reach.
 Here’s what that support achieves.

 Who we help